EU NIS 2 and RCE

 The EU directives NIS2 and RCE define the EU framework for critical infrastructure protection on an European level.
-Both directives are under negotiation between EU agencies, with public drafts from 2020 still under discussion and a first agreement on NIS2 between comission and parliament being reached in May 2022.
+Both directives are still being negotiated within the EU.
+Agreement has been reached on NIS 2 (EU 2022/2555) and RCE (EU 2022/2557) in November and December 2022 in the European Union.

 Changes in cyber security for EU operators with updated EU NIS2